 - Separate sub-accounts, such as to hold tenant security deposits if required by local law

-Many investors will setup a true bank or credit union checking account to run more active alternative investments, then integrate a stock trading account to keep contingency capital and earnings deployed in conventional assets like mutual funds.
+Many investors will setup a checking account and integrate a stock trading account to keep contingency capital and earnings deployed in conventional assets like mutual funds.

 Same or Different Bank?